enoch-sit/tool-chatbot-boilerplate/services/chat-service/tests/test_send_messages.md

 ## Recommended Testing Strategy

-1. **Implement model-specific tests** for both streaming and non-streaming endpoints
-2. **Create shared formatter utilities** for message content to ensure consistency between streaming and non-streaming
+1. **Implement shared formatter utilities** for message content to ensure consistency between streaming and non-streaming endpoints
+2. **Create model-specific test fixtures** to validate formatting for each model type
 3. **Add validation** to catch format errors before sending requests to AWS Bedrock
-4. **Create model-specific test fixtures** to verify correct formatting for each model type
+4. **Add tests that specifically verify message format** for each supported model family
-5. **Implement format validation** in middleware to catch incorrect formats early
+5. **Create a unit test that checks message format** against each model's expected schema

 ## Conclusion

 The issue was resolved by fixing the model-specific formatting in the non-streaming message path.
 This highlights the importance of maintaining consistent formatting requirements across different code paths when working with external AI services like AWS Bedrock.

-The streaming flow worked because it correctly implemented the format requirements for Nova models, while the non-streaming flow had an incorrect implementation.
-The fix ensures both flows format messages correctly according to each model's specifications.
+Key learnings:
+1. Different model providers (Anthropic, Amazon, Meta) have different message format requirements
+2. The Nova models from Amazon have particularly strict requirements for message format
+3. When implementing multiple code paths (streaming vs. non-streaming), ensure consistent formatting logic

-For future development:
+For future development, we recommend:
-1. Consider implementing a shared utility function for model-specific message formatting
+1. Creating a shared utility function for model-specific message formatting
+2. Adding stronger validation for request formats before sending to API
-2. Add comprehensive test cases for each model type
+3. Implementing comprehensive test cases for each model type
-3. Implement more detailed error messages when format validation fails